sphinx-doc/sphinx/doc/extdev/index.rst

   .. versionadded:: 1.8

 ``'parallel_read_safe'``
-  a boolean that specifies if parallel reading of source files can be used when the extension is loaded.
+  A boolean that specifies if parallel reading of source files can be used when the extension is loaded.
   It defaults to ``False``, meaning that you have to explicitly specify your extension to be safe for parallel reading after checking that it is.